 A house inspection is an all-encompassing examination of the condition of a home.
 The home inspection process is often but not always performed at the time of the sale of the home.....

-A house inspection is an all-encompassing examination of the condition of a home.
-The home inspection process is often but not always performed at the time of the sale of the home.
 A home is one of the most important purchases one will ever make.
 A home inspection is an inexpensive way to discover the universal condition of a home.
 It is important to conduct a home inspection to avoid a costly mistake by purchasing a property in need of major repairs.
 Even if you think you have found a “dream home,” it is a home inspector’s responsibility to let you know that your “dream home” may not be just right.
 Whether you’re buying or selling, there’s no doubt that you need a home inspection.
-If you own a new or established home, we’re sure you’ll also benefit from a regularly scheduled home inspection.
+If you own a new or established home, we’re sure you’ll also benefit from a regularly scheduled home inspection